sding10/Multivariate-binary-mendelian-randomization/README.md

 R version 4.0 or later.

+Python 3.9 or later.

-Required packages include:
+Required R packages include:

-* dplyr
+- dplyr
-* tidyr
+- tidyr
-* purrr
+- purrr
-* readr
+- readr
-* MASS
+- MASS
-* Matrix
+- Matrix

-Additional packages may be required depending on the computing environment.
+Additional Python packages may be required for figure and table generation.

 ## Data Availability